n-bock/proespm/README.md

 image or raman), day, surface, remark (see xlsx file in /tests).
 Each row must have an explicit ID corresponding to the file name of the measurement in order to read in the information properly.
-A **html report** can be created, which includes all the processed measurement data and the corresponding labjournal informations (see report in /tests).
+A **html report** can be created, which includes all the processed measurement data and the corresponding labjournal informations.

 **How to change the SPM processing:**
 1) Run the desired function on some data from withing Gwyddion